maniginam/maniginam.github.io/_posts/2020-06-25-Objects-at-the-Event.md

 ---
 Layout: posts
-Title: Objects at the Event
+Title: "Objects at the Event"
 Date: 2020-06-25
 ---